Passion-Over-Pain/Passion-Over-Pain/README.md

 ### 📚 **Future Innovations**
 - Adding **character creation systems** for deeper player personalization.
-- Deploying the game for low-spec PCs with a focus on optimized assets.
+- Deploying the game for low-spec PCs with a focus on optimized assets and reduced CPU complexity.

 ---